The Kiss (2007 film)

-The Kiss (接吻) is a 2007 Japanese crime drama film directed by Kunitoshi Manda, starring Eiko Koike, Etsushi Toyokawa and Toru Nakamura.
+The Kiss (接吻, Seppun) is a 2007 Japanese crime drama film directed by Kunitoshi Manda, starring Eiko Koike, Etsushi Toyokawa and Toru Nakamura.

 Plot

-Kyoko Endo (Eiko Koike), a young and lonely female office worker, falls in love with Akio Sakaguchi (Etsushi Toyokawa), a man in prison for killing a whole family, at first sight when she watches a television news program telling about him.
-But Hasegawa (Toru Nakamura), his lawyer, worries about their relationship.
+Kyoko Endo, a young and lonely female office worker, falls in love with Akio Sakaguchi, a man in prison for killing a whole family, at first sight when she watches a television news program telling about him.
+But Hasegawa, his lawyer, worries about their relationship.